On the periodic structure of $C^1$ self-maps on the product of spheres of different dimensions: Introduction

 \section{Introduction}

 The study of the periodic structure of a map (i.e. periodic points, periodic orbits and their corresponding periods) is an important subject in the theory of dynamical systems.
-Because in many situations the knowledge of the periodic structure helps to understand other (global) properties like chaotic behavior, entropy, etc. They are different approaches and techniques for this study, one of the most well-known and used is the Lefschetz fixed point theory, see the monograph~\cite{JM}, for a comprehensive exposition of the subject.
+Indeed, in many situations the knowledge of the periodic structure helps to understand other (global) properties like chaotic behavior, entropy, etc. There are different approaches and techniques for this study, one of the most well-known and used is the Lefschetz fixed point theory, see the monograph~\cite{JM}, for a comprehensive exposition of the subject.

-In the present paper consider self-maps on the product of spheres of different dimensions, i.e. $\SSS^{n_1}\times\cdots\times\SSS^{n_l}$ with $1\leq n_1<\cdots<n_l$.
+In the present paper we consider self-maps on the product of spheres of different dimensions, i.e. $\SSS^{n_1}\times\cdots\times\SSS^{n_l}$ with $1\leq n_1<\cdots<n_l$.
 Our approach is via the Lefschetz fixed point theory.
-In~\cite{LL-S:2018,Si:2020} it was studied self-maps on product of spheres of different dimension in the context of periodic free maps, i.e. the maps do not have periodic points.
-In the present article we compute compute the Lefschetz zeta function for these maps and used it to describe the dynamics of different and well-known classes of differentiable maps on these spaces: Morse-Smale diffeomrphisms, maps with all its periodic points hyperbolic and transversal maps.
+The articles~\cite{LL-S:2018,Si:2020} studied self-maps on products of spheres of different dimension in the context of period-free maps, i.e. the maps do not have periodic points.
+In the present article we compute the Lefschetz zeta function for these maps and use it to describe the dynamics of different and well-known classes of differentiable maps on these spaces: Morse-Smale diffeomorphisms, maps with all its periodic points hyperbolic and transversal maps.